 Whereas non-compacted soil is porous and allows for the cooling flow of oxygen within it, compacted soil causes pockets of heat.
 Excessive heat can cause damage to the tree’s base, including its roots.
 As roots are essentially the lifeline of the tree, any damage done to them, including heat damage, can have significant effects on the rest of the tree.

 Additionally, although runoff is frequently a problem of compacted soil, it is not uncommon for pockets of existing pores, minimal as they may be, to fill with water instead of oxygen.
 The combination of these pockets of water and the heat that becomes trapped within are a breeding ground for fungi.
-In Austin, Texas, oak wilt is a source of destruction to many oaks.
+In Austin, Hampton Roads, oak wilt is a source of destruction to many oaks.
 Since oak wilt can spread from tree to tree through intertwined roots, taking steps to correct compacted soil not only deals with the problem of the soil itself, but also with any secondary effects, such as oak wilt.
 If compacted soil affects your oaks, contact an Austin tree trimming specialist, who can assist you with safely securing the roots of a healthy tree from those of an oak tree affected by oak wilt.

 There are steps that can be taken to correct the problem of compacted soil.
 For instance, foot traffic in and around trees, especially their roots, should be lessened.
 Remember that roots may expand up to several times that of the dripline.
 Therefore, just because one may not be near the visible roots at the base of a tree doesn’t mean that there aren’t roots beneath the ground which still may be affected by foot traffic.
 Foot traffic may be caused by the landowners or their children or pets.
 It may be caused by contractors completing home projects or their machinery.
 It may even be caused by wild animals, such as deer, feeding from the tree or just below it.
 Foot traffic in high risk zones can be minimized by boundaries, such as stakes and mesh.